nyuvis/patient-viz/readme.md

 be prompted to confirm before downloading (this can be silenced via `-s`).
 In total, required space will be approximately `3 GB`.
 Processing of some files may take a while letting the script appear to be frozen (which is not the case!).
+If you plan on converting many patient files run `./setup.sh --default --burst`.

 If you only want to partially download the example data and descriptions refer to the help: `./setup.sh -h`.
 The tool works without any of this data